-IMPORTANT: Use ONLY Kohler replacement oil filters.
+IMPORTANT: Use ONLY Kohler oil filters.
+See the "Specifications" section for a list of recommended filters.
 Aftermarket oil filters may not seal properly and/or may not have the correct pressure relief valve for proper lubrication.
-(Kohler P/N 12 050 01-S)

 - 8. Install the new oil filter on the engine.
 Turn the filter clockwise until the rubber gasket contacts the sealing surface, then tighten an additional 3/4 to 1 turn. - 9.
-Reinstall the drain plug and torque to 10 lb.ft (13.6 N·m).
+Reinstall the drain plug and torque to 10 lb·ft (13.6 N·m).
 Do not overtighten. - 10.
 Fill the crankcase with new, clean oil.
 Use only crankcase lubricants recommended by the engine manufacturer.
 Refer to "Specifications" on page 4 in this manual or the Kohler Owner's Manual.
 Use the recommended oil viscosity for the expected ambient temperature.
 Oil with the correct viscosity will aid starting in cold weather and assure proper lubrication in hot weather.
 Fill up to, but not above, the "F" mark on the dipstick.
 Crankcase capacity is 2 quarts (1.9 liters) plus 1/2 pint (0.24 liters) for the new oil filter.